Army 'strong and tall' in face of challenges on 'active, unsettled' borders: Gen Naravane | Entertainment

 ''Well, creative license is understood, I believe that stereotyping of communities and characters needs to be avoided.
 Let's start believing in it,'' he said.

+''Wars are not fought between armies, wars are waged between nations.
+By hard power in the context always be relevant, equally important is leveraging of soft power,'' he said.

-He said war movies have immortalied Indian soldiers and highlighted their courage.
+He said war movies have immortalised Indian soldiers and highlighted their courage.

-''We have grown up watching these films, which have captured the valour of armed forces.
+''We have grown up watching these films, which have captured the valor of armed forces.
 It served to reinforce the supreme sacrifice of a soldier in national conscious,'' he said.

 General Naravane said a large number of TV serials, too, have depicted the life and challenges of soldiers and creating awareness in the society while encouraging the youth to join the armed forces.

-''Your workshops on screen play writings, acting, film making have been received with great enthusiasm in the (Kashmir) Valley and the personal initiative of FTII director Bhupendra Kainthola was the key to the successful initiative,'' the Army chief said.
+''Your workshops on screenplay writings, acting, film makers have been received with great enthusiasm in the (Kashmir) Valley and the personal initiative of FTII director Bhupendra Kainthola was the key to the successful initiative,'' the Army chief said.

-He added that the coronavirus pandemic halted such programmes but said the Indian Army would like to play a role of a facilitator to restart the initiative.
+He added that the coronavirus pandemic halted such programmes but said the Indian Army was keen to play a role of a facilitator to restart the initiative.

 The Army chief said interaction and outreach of popular actors in difficult areas have further reinforced the existing bond between the military and the society.